-Thousands of primary antibodies are commercially available for protein targets that have any history of investigation in biological research.
-Except for a few very popular research targets, these primary antibodies are offered without detectable tags, and some sort of secondary (indirect) detection method is required in assay methods.
+Thousands of primary antibodies are commercially available for protein targets with a history of investigation in biological research.
+Except for a few very popular research targets, these primary antibodies are offered without detectable tags, and some sort of secondary (indirect) detection method is required.
 Nevertheless, nearly any antibody can be labeled with biotin, HRP enzyme or one of several fluorophores if needed.

 Depending on the application to be performed, different levels of purity and types of specificity are needed in a supplied primary antibody.
 To name just a few parameters, antibodies may be monoclonal or polyclonal, supplied as antiserum or affinity-purified solution, and validated for native protein or denatured protein detection.

 If no antibodies exist for an antigen of interest, new antibodies can be produced (raised) using well established techniques for immunizing animals with prepared forms of the antigen.
 A variety of reagents are available to assist in antibody production and purification, and various companies specialize in antibody production services.